yaybrigade/resized-on-the-fly/readme.txt

 == Changelog ==

+= 2.7 =
+(8/4/2016)
+* Performance improvement - image size is saved as a wp transient (so that it does not have to be checked repeatedly via PHP)

 = 2.6.1 =
 (3/21/2016)
 * Removed an aq_resizer() error message that was logged when images were too small to be resized